thinkcompany/think_dev-standards/development-standards/z-archive/sass-template/README.md

-# Think Brownstone Sass Template
+# Think Company Sass Template

 This is a starter template for any front-end TBI project.
 There are a number of utilties, mixins, helpers, and starting points that are described herein.